I found this post in my Que., not yet published. I wrote it back when we lived on the farm. I hope you enjoy it!

 Buy white wash cloths.

 You’ll need several white wash cloths.
-My husband uses 4 wash cloths per milking, for cleaning the utter.
+My husband uses 4 wash cloths per milking, for cleaning the udder.
 White wash cloths make it so that you can see the dirt coming off of the cow.
 Warning: the wash cloths will yellow.
 My solution?
 I fill a plastic bucket with water and some Biokleen Oxygen Whitener and keep it in the laundry room.
 The wash cloths go straight into this bucket.
 I do a load of wash cloths and towels every 2-3 days and I add another scoop of the oxygen whitener to the washing machine.

 Set aside 2 containers for washing the cow.